Cybersecurity requirements for Financial Services companies

 Financial services need solutions that enable them to prevent, detect, and respond to potential infections on their employees’ devices.
 Some applicable cybersecurity solutions include:

 • Extended Detection and Response (XDR): As malware and other cyberattacks grow more sophisticated, traditional standalone endpoint security solutions are growing less and less effective.
-XDR solutions are designed to take a more holistic approach to threat detection and remediation, collecting data from multiple sources (endpoints, email, network traffic, etc.) and analyzing it to identify these more subtle attacks.
+XDR solutions are designed to take a more holistic approach to threat detection and remediation, collecting data from multiple sources (endpoints, email, network traffic, etc.) and analysing it to identify these more subtle attacks.

 • Secure Web Gateway (SWG): Many security threats that employees face come over the Internet.
 Users may accidentally browse to malicious or infected websites or be directed there by phishing emails.
-SWGs sit between a user and the Internet and proxy all connections, enabling the organization to block visits to inappropriate or dangerous sites and to monitor for malicious content.
+SWGs sit between a user and the Internet and proxy all connections, enabling the organisation to block visits to inappropriate or dangerous sites and to monitor for malicious content.

 Securing the Distributed Enterprise

 As financial institutions embrace remote work and digital transformation initiatives, their IT infrastructure becomes more distributed.
-This is most obvious in cloud adoption, with 91% of financial services organizations currently using cloud computing or planning to do so within the fiscal year.
+This is most obvious in cloud adoption, with 91% of financial services organisations currently using cloud computing or planning to do so within the fiscal year.

 As financial services embrace a more distributed IT infrastructure, they can enhance network performance and security by transitioning to modern security solutions, such as:

-• Software-Defined WAN (SD-WAN): SD-WAN is a network optimization tool designed to identify the best route between SD-WAN points of presence (PoPs) over various network media.
+• Software-Defined WAN (SD-WAN): SD-WAN is a network optimisation tool designed to identify the best route between SD-WAN points of presence (PoPs) over various network media.
 This can ensure that latency-sensitive applications have the network performance that they require, and security solutions deployed alongside or integrated with SD-WAN solutions can secure all traffic flowing over the enterprise WAN.

 • Firewall as a Service (FWaaS): Like other cloud-hosted, service-based solutions, FWaaS provides financial services with increased flexibility and scalability.
-FWaaS can be deployed alongside an organization’s cloud-based applications to protect them and can also be used to provide high-performance and scalable protection to on-prem IT resources.
+FWaaS can be deployed alongside an organisation’s cloud-based applications to protect them and can also be used to provide high-performance and scalable protection to on-prem IT resources.

 Threat Detection and Response

-Rapid detection and response is vital to minimizing the cost and impact associated with a security incident.
+Rapid detection and response is vital to minimising the cost and impact associated with a security incident.
 The longer that an attacker has access to systems, the more opportunity to steal or encrypt valuable data, compromise user credentials, or deploy persistence mechanisms to deepen their hold on the system.
-Financial services need robust threat detection and response to minimize the cost of cybersecurity incidents and meet regulatory deadlines for breach reporting.
+Financial services need robust threat detection and response to minimise the cost of cybersecurity incidents and meet regulatory deadlines for breach reporting.
 To do so, companies require visibility into active threats and security personnel capable of addressing them.
 The following security solutions can help companies to meet these requirements.

 • Security Information and Event Management (SIEM): The average enterprise has 75 security solutions, all of which generate logs and alerts about potential security incidents, overwhelming security analysts with too much data.
-A SIEM solution aggregates and analyzes these logs, using context and multiple data sources to eliminate false positives and draw analysts’ attention to the most significant threats.
+A SIEM solution aggregates and analyses these logs, using context and multiple data sources to eliminate false positives and draw analysts’ attention to the most significant threats.

 Designing Security for Compliance

-Every organization has regulatory compliance responsibilities; however, the financial sector is one of the most highly regulated industries.
+Every organisation has regulatory compliance responsibilities; however, the financial sector is one of the most highly regulated industries.
 The sensitivity of the data entrusted to financial institutions and the potential for fraud result in additional scrutiny for companies working in the industry.

-Different organizations may be subject to various regulations, each with its own requirements and mandatory security controls.
+Different organisations may be subject to various regulations, each with its own requirements and mandatory security controls.
 Some of the most common regulations that financial services companies will have to consider when designing a security strategy include:

 • General Data Protection Regulation (GDPR): The EU’s GDPR is one of the furthest-reaching regulations in existence.
 Any company processing the data of EU citizens is subject to the GDPR.